bestie/jQ-tag-strip/README.md

 # jQuery tag strip plugin

 ## The one-liner
-  It strips tags from content you pass to it.
+  It strips tags from matched DOM elements or arbitrary content.

 ## Stripping options include
 * Whitelist